hawky358/pyHyypApi/README.md

 Changelog

+1.1.3
+- Fixes a bug when calling notifications

 1.1.2
 - Changed the way notifications are cached
 - Changed the last notification timestamp from a global variable to a class variable